smcmillan28/career-services/README.md

 # career-services
-Resume, cover letters, and other documents related to career development and job searches
+Here you will find my resume, cover letters, and any other documents/portfolios related to career development and job searches.

+Please feel free to explore and reach out if you would like to connect!